Rancho Rodeo de las Aguas: History

 With the cession of California to the United States following the Mexican–American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho Rodeo de las Aguas was filed with the Public Land Commission in 1852, and the grant was patented to Maria Rita Valdez at 4449 acre in 1871.

 The rancho was sold in 1854 to Benjamin D. Wilson and Major Henry Hancock.
 Hancock later sold his share to William Workman.
 In 1868 Edward Preuss, purchased over 3600 acre for the development of a city to be known as the "Town of Santa Maria".
 Lots were platted of about five acres each, but dry weather came and the land reverted to the sheep.

 The land next passed into the hands of Henry Hammel and Andrew H. Denker, owners of the United States Hotel at Main and Market Streets in Los Angeles, and became "one vast field of lima beans", supplying the culinary needs of the owners' Hotel.
 The bean fields survived until 1900 when the land was sold to Burton E. Green of the Amalgamated Oil Company for oil development.
-After drilling many unproductive wells, they reorganized as the Rodeo Land and Water Company in 1906.
+After drilling many unproductive wells, they reorganized as the Rodeo Land and Water Company in 1906 and began developing the land.
+Much of the former Rancho became the city of Beverly Hills.